UPDATED: JANUARY 2025

 Identifying what’s important to you can help me guide you towards the perfect neighbourhood uniquely suited to you.
 Check out this Relocating to Halifax Neighbourhood Guide for a comprehensive list of communities that will give you an idea of the make-up of each neighbourhood including schools that you can then check out and review as part of your research.

-Here are some of the tips that helped me the most when I was relocating to Halifax and choosing a place to live.
+Here are some of the tips that helped us the most when I was relocating to Halifax and choosing a place to live.

 1. Affordability